dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

     if mountpoint -q /mnt/backups
     then
-       info "backup drive is mounted, backing up" rsync -vaxAX --delete --ignore-errors --exclude '.cache/' /home/ /mnt/backups/ else
+       info "backup drive is mounted, backing up" rsync -vaxAX --progress --delete --ignore-errors --exclude '.cache/' --exclude '.local/share/Trash/' /home/ /mnt/backups/ else
        fatal "backup drive is not mounted, quitting" fi

-Backupninja does have support for running rsync backups directly, just like it does for MySQL, but it does time machine style incremental/ hardlink based backups, which wasn't what I wanted - I just used this shell script to run rsync - which works fine.
+Backupninja does have support for running rsync backups directly, just like it does for MySQL, but it does time machine style incremental/ hardlink based backups, which wasn't what I wanted at the moment.
+I just used this shell script to run rsync - which works fine.

 70-photos-to-s3.sh
 ====================